contensis/docs-management-http/model/block-version.md

 | Dead           | The block is a minor version that has been superseded          | Down, Offline, Unavailable, Exited, Terminated, Stopped |
 | Broken         | The block has been marked as broken and cannot be run          | |

-## Block running statuses

-We want a running status
-- Running (Expect it to be running and it is)
-- Faulted (It stopped due to an error)
-- Starting (Expect it to be running and it will be soon)
-- Stopping (Expect it to be stopped and it will be soon)
-- Stopped (Its not meant to be running.
-Deliberately stopped)

 ## Remarks